Did Odin Consider Loki His Son?

 The relationship between Odin and Loki is a complex and multifaceted one, and it is difficult to say definitively whether Odin considered Loki his son.
 While they were bonded together through a blood oath and Loki was adopted by Odin and Frigga in some accounts, Loki’s nature as a giant and his complicated relationship with Odin make it difficult to say definitively.
 Ultimately, the nature of their relationship is a key aspect of Norse mythology, and continues to fascinate scholars and enthusiasts to this day.

-- How do you become the best archer in Skyrim?
+- How do you become a vampire lord with commands?

-- How do you get everything in a chest in Minecraft?
+- How do you use potions in Terraria PC?